snitski/mcp-server-motherduck/README.md

 ## Features

 - **Hybrid execution**: query data from local DuckDB or/and cloud-based MotherDuck databases
-- **Cloud storage integration**: access data stored in Amazon S3 or other cloud storage thanks to MotherDuck's integrations
+- **Cloud storage integration**: access data stored in Amazon S3, Cloudflare R2, or other cloud storage thanks to MotherDuck's integrations
 - **Data sharing**: create and share databases
 - **SQL analytics**: use DuckDB's SQL dialect to query any size of data directly from your AI Assistant or IDE
 - **Serverless architecture**: run analytics without needing to configure instances or clusters